Liberal Democrats (UK): Environmentalism

-The Liberal Democrats have strongly advocated for environmental protection and have typically taken more radical stances on environmental issues than either Labour or the Conservatives.
+GLD itself was a merger between the small SDP Green group and the Liberal Ecology Group (LEG) which was formed in 1977.

+Amongst the Class of 2024 Lib Dem MPs, 26 of them are paid-up members of GLD (including Party Leader, Sir Ed Davey), thus forming a significant green caucus in the new parliament.

 In 1993, the party put forward proposals for an EU tax on energy use and CO_{2} emissions.
 That year, it also proposed that GDP should be redefined to take into account pollution and the depletion of natural resources.
 At its 2009 conference, the party introduced a commitment for Lib Dem controlled councils to cut their carbon emissions by 10% in 2010.
 Other policies included: